loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - annotates `clusters.management.loft.sh/loft-cluster` with `domainPrefix`, `domain`, and `sleepTimeZone`
 - runs local placeholder replacement
 - pushes the repo into Forgejo
+- builds and pushes the `src/` demo image to the Forgejo container registry
 - creates the Argo CD Forgejo secrets
+- creates a default vCP `ProjectSecret` for registry auth in `p-default`
 - applies the root Argo CD `Application`
 - starts the OrbStack domain adapter